Fiona Middleton

 Fiona Middleton is a fictional character from the British ITV soap opera Coronation Street, played by Angela Griffin.
 The actress secured the role following an audition.
 She was sceptical that it would lead to much and initially presumed that the producers would keep her around for a short time.
 However, positive viewer reaction led to her role within the show being increased.
 She made her debut appearance in the episode broadcast on 14 December 1992.

 Fiona is portrayed as ambitious, hard working, uncomplicated, and someone who lives for the moment.
 Griffin found the lack of information about Fiona's background to be a benefit, as it allowed her time to establish her character's personality.
 Fiona was introduced as the Street's new hairdresser, who took up a job at Denise Osbourne's (Denise Black) salon, which she later purchased with the help of her brother Lee Middleton (Nicholas Bailey).
 Fiona also embarked on careers as a singer and a model, which helped to increase her confidence.

-Fiona became best friends with Maxine Heavey (Tracy Shaw) during her time on the Street, and had a long on-off relationship with Steve McDonald (Simon Gregson).
+Fiona became best friends with Maxine Peacock (Tracy Shaw) during her time on the Street, and had a long on-off relationship with Steve McDonald (Simon Gregson).
 After breaking up with Steve, Fiona has a relationship with mechanic Tony Horrocks (Lee Warburton), which is complicated by Maxine's feelings for him.
 Fiona eventually becomes engaged to policeman Alan McKenna (Glenn Hugill), but their relationship is tested by his dark persona and Fiona's affair with Steve's father Jim McDonald (Charles Lawson).
 Fiona finds out she is pregnant with Alan's child shortly before his departure.
 She reunites with Steve, who wants to help her raise her son, Morgan (Connor Chatburn).

 After six years of playing Fiona, Griffin chose to leave Coronation Street to pursue further acting roles, as she did not want to wait around for her next big storyline.
 On-screen, Fiona discovers that Steve has cheated on her with Maxine.
 She sells her salon and leaves Weatherfield with Morgan in September 1998.
 For her portrayal of Fiona, Griffin won the Most Popular Newcomer accolade at the 1st National Television Awards.
 Griffin reprised the role in June 2019, and made a brief cameo appearance on 21 August.